-(a) The health care provider has obtained not less than three consecutive negative sputum AFB smears results, with the specimens being collected at intervals of 8 to 24 hours and at least one specimen collected during the early morning; and
+(a) The health care provider has obtained not less than three consecutive negative sputum AFB [smears which were collected on separate days.] smears results, with the specimens being collected at intervals of 8 to 24 hours and at least one specimen collected during the early morning; and

-- (c) If the health care provider determines that the person likely suffers from active tuberculosis disease: - (1) The person has been on a prescribed course of medical treatment for at least 14 days and his or her clinical symptoms are improving; and - (2) The health care provider has determined that the tuberculosis is not likely to be drug resistant.
+- (b) If the health care provider determines that the person likely suffers from active tuberculosis disease: - (1) The person has been on a prescribed course of medical treatment for at least 14 days and his or her clinical symptoms are improving; and - (2) The health care provider has determined that the tuberculosis is not likely to be drug resistant.